MojosBeans100/DunkeldFitnessCentre/README.md

     > The location of the gym is clear from the Homepage which names the town in the large centered title, there is a footer on each page which displays the address, and the About Us page displays this information as well as a Google Map of the gym location.

 * I would like to find out what classes they have and how frequently they run
-    > From the Classes page, I can cleary see that classes run 3 days per week, and that there is a choice of 4 classes.
+    > From the Classes page, I can clearly see that classes run 3 days per week, and that there is a choice of 4 classes.

 * I would like to know how much it would cost for a membership and any terms related to my contract, and join the gym
     > On the Membership page, I can see there are only 2 options for a membership, and there is a list of contract terms.
 Beneath this is a basic form I can fill in to request a membership.